-Mie Prefecture takes up the eastern half of Kii Peninsula, the largest peninsula in Japan.
-Mie Prefecture stretches long north to south, borders steep mountains to the west and Ise Plain to the east, past which is Ise Bay and Kumano Sea.
+Mie Prefecture takes up the eastern half of the Kii Peninsula, the largest peninsula in Japan.
+Stretching long north to south, Mie Prefecture is bordered by steep mountains to the west and Ise Plain to the east, past which is Ise Bay and Kumano Sea.

-Abundant with nature and is a wonderful place to enjoy sightseeing and food through every season, Mie Prefecture is a dream spot to add to your Japan bucket list!
+Filled with picturesque natural scenery and a wonderful place to enjoy sightseeing and food in every season, Mie Prefecture is a dream spot to add to your Japan bucket list!

 What Kind of Place is Mie?